 The neurocritical care unit has a high admission rate and a consistently excellent SMR in relation to other UK ICUs.

-We offer a fellowship programme including posts from six months to a year covering all aspects of Neuroanaesthesia and pre-operative assessment.
-At Queen Square we offer all specialities within neurosurgery including skull base, neuro oncology, epilepsy surgery, surgery for movement disorder surgery, complex spine and interventional radiology.
-There are also opportunities to undertake a three month block of dedicated neurocritical care and also to work in both the neuromedical critical care unit and the Neuromuscular Centre, dedicated to the management of neuromuscular disease.
-The training is tailored to the RCOA 2010 CCT Advanced Training in Neuroanaesthesia, as well as incorporating aspects of the SNACC fellowship guidelines.
+We offer a fellowship programme with six posts offering positions from six months to a year , covering all aspects of Neuroanaesthesia and Pre-operative Care.
+At Queen Square we offer all specialities within neurosurgery including skull base, neuro oncology, epilepsy surgery, surgery for movement disorder surgery, complex spine and interventional radiology including a thrombectomy service.
+There are also opportunities to undertake a three month block of dedicated neurocritical care and also to work in both the neuromedical critical care unit and the Neuromuscular Care Centre, dedicated to the management of patients with neuromuscular disease.
+The training is tailored to the RCOA CCT Advanced Training in Neuroanaesthesia, as well as incorporating aspects of the SNACC international fellowship guidelines.
 We also offer the opportunity to develop skills in peri-operative medicine and for those who are interested additional time may be spent with either the neurophysiology or neuroradiology teams.
 In addition to clinical attachments we are able to offer the opportunity to continue to develop skills and knowledge in medical education, quality improvement and management.

 We offer dedicated Clinical Fellowship posts in Neurocritical Care.
 The Hospital has two Intensive Care Units and a High Dependency Unit providing one of the largest dedicated neurological critical care facilities in the UK.
 These posts involve the management of those intensive care patients with primary neurosurgical conditions, and are for 6 -12 months duration, depending on satisfactory progress and individual objectives.
 There will be opportunities for audit and clinical research, and for some time to be allocated to neuroanaesthesia as appropriate.
 These posts are recognised for training in the Intensive Care Medicine CCT program, and are suitable for trainees from a medical or anaesthetic background.